The global skills and competency framework for the digital world

 Service level management: Level 6

-Reviews service delivery to ensure that agreed targets are met.
+Reviews service delivery to ensure agreed targets are met.

 Negotiates with relevant parties in respect of disruptions and major amendments to the provision of services.